sqlancer/sqlancer/docs/testCaseReduction.md

 The transformations are implemented by [JSQLParser](https://github.com/JSQLParser/JSqlParser), a RDBMS agnostic SQL statement parser that can translate SQL statements into a traversable hierarchy of Java classes.
 JSQLParser provides support for the SQL standard as well as major SQL dialects.
 The AST-based reducer works for any SQL dialects that can be parsed by this tool.

 ## Enable reducers
 Test-case reduction is disabled by default.
 The statement reducer can be enabled by passing `--use-reducer` when starting SQLancer.
-If you wish to further shorten each statements, you need to additionally pass the `--reduce-AST` parameter so that the AST-based reduction is applied.
+If you wish to further shorten each statements, you need to additionally pass the `--reduce-ast` parameter so that the AST-based reduction is applied.

-Note: if `--reduce-AST` is set, `--use-reducer` option must be enabled first.
+Note: if `--reduce-ast` is set, `--use-reducer` option must be enabled first.

 There are also options to define timeout seconds and max steps of reduction for both statement reducer and AST-based reducer.